Toyota Corolla: International (E170/E180; 2013)

-International markets continued on with the E140/E150 until at least 2013 when the E170/E180 model arrived.
+International markets continued on with the E140/E150 until at least 2013 when the E170/E180 model was unveiled in 8 July 2013.

 The E170/E180 is larger and substantially different from the Japanese E160, with a unique body and interior.
-Two basic front and rear styling treatments are fitted to the E170: a North American version that debuted first and a more conservative design for other markets that debuted later in 2013.
-The latter version sold in Southeast Asian, Pakistani, Indian and Taiwanese markets retained the Corolla Altis branding.
+Two basic front and rear styling treatments are fitted to the E170: a North American version that debuted first and a more conservative design for other markets that debuted later in August 2013.
+The latter version sold in Southeast Asian, Pakistani, Indian and Taiwanese markets retained the Corolla Altis branding went to sale in early 2014.
 The Corolla E180 went on sale in Europe and South Africa in February 2014.

 In Australasia, the European market second-generation Toyota Auris was also sold badged as the Corolla hatchback, alongside the international E170 Corolla.

 In 2015, for the 2016 model year, Toyota’s North American Sub-brand, Scion, introduced the Scion iM, based on the second generation Toyota Auris.
 In 2016, for the 2017 model year, the iM was rebranded as the Toyota Corolla iM when the Scion brand was discontinued.